JeeshanHavi/Axio-Model/README.md

 1. **Credit Requirement:** The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-   Users must give credit to the original creator ([Jeeshan Havi]) in any use, distribution, or derivative works.
+   Users must mention credits of the original creator in any use, distribution, or derivative works.

 2. The Software is provided "as is", without warranty of any kind, express or